Intrepid-2a/EyeTracking/README.md

 - toggle for tracking each eye
 - window for accepting a fixation
 - the psychopy window used for the experiment (the LiveTrack version will use that for calibration, the Eyelink version will use it convert EyeLink stuff back to dva properly)

+_not implemented yet:_
+- filefolder: _string:_ a path to a folder to store eye-tracker data, namely:
+    1. raw data files, and
+    2. calibration info (live-track only)
+- samplemode: _string:_ ['all','right','left','average'] what kind of samples to return when calling `lastSample()`, default: 'average'

 These properties can be set when initializing the object, which makes a call to each the following 4 functions: